 Enjoy birdwatching?
 Help biologists gather information during annual bird count

 Vernal — If you've ever watched birds, you know how unique and interesting they can be.
-Whether you've just started birdwatching or you are an advanced "birder," consider heading outdoors this month and in January to help gather important data about birds during the 121st Audubon Christmas Bird Count.
+Whether you've just started birdwatching or you are an advanced "birder," consider heading outdoors over the next few weeks to help gather important data about birds during the 122nd Audubon Christmas Bird Count.

-As part of the annual nationwide bird count, the Utah Division of Wildlife Resources is partnering with the U.S. Fish and Wildlife Service to host their 16th local bird count at the Ouray National Wildlife Refuge at 19001 E. Wildlife Refuge Road in Randlett, Uintah County, on Saturday, Dec.
-19 from 8 a.m. to 5 p.m.
+As part of the annual nationwide bird count, the Utah Division of Wildlife Resources is partnering with the U.S. Fish and Wildlife Service and the National Audubon Society to host their bird count at the Ouray National Wildlife Refuge at 19001 E. Wildlife Refuge Road in Randlett, Uintah County, on Saturday, Dec.
+18 from 8 a.m. to 5 p.m.

-Each bird count takes place in an established 15-mile wide diameter circle, and volunteers will be given specific routes to drive and hike through the area, counting every bird they see or hear during the route.
+Each bird count takes place in an established 15-mile diameter circle, and volunteers will be given specific routes to drive and hike through the area, counting every bird they see or hear during the route.
 All birds will be counted all day, giving an indication of the total number of birds and species in the area.
-Attendees must follow social distancing guidelines, including wearing a mask if they cannot maintain 6 feet of distance during the surveys.
-Contact the organizer of the count in your area for more details about the changes this year due to COVID-19 concerns.

 Volunteers who participate in the northeastern Utah bird count may see a variety of birds, including robins, shrikes, Canada geese, sandhill cranes, bald and golden eagles, waterfowl, and sometimes, rare species.
 There's an even better chance that you will see porcupines scattered throughout the refuge.